Make-A-Wish teen donates care packages to healthcare workers

 ALBUQUERQUE, N.M.
 (KRQE) – Lots of love at hospitals around the metro Wednesday as an Albuquerque Make-A-Wish teen got his wish of giving back to healthcare workers.

-You’ll remember La Cueva student Sam Neale.
-He is a cancer survivor who wanted to use his one wish from the Make-A-Wish Foundation to give back to healthcare workers by handing out care packages full of cleansers and covers to protect workers and their families.
+La Cueva student Sam Neale is a cancer survivor who wanted to use his one wish from the Make-A-Wish Foundation to give back to healthcare workers by handing out care packages full of cleansers and covers to protect workers and their families.

 “For someone to, months later show up on my doorstep, months after treatment, and say you made a difference and you are the reason that I thought of this.
 It has touched my heart in probably a way nothing else will,” said nurse Shawna Sanchez.